-The earlier decision of the BCODP, that membership rights would only be for organisations in which disabled people had majority control, proved to be an important principle (UPIAS 1981 C46).
+decision of BCODP.
+The earlier the that membership rights would only be for organisations in which disabled people had majority control, proved to be an important principle (UPIAS 1981 C46).
 It not only secured disabled people's control of the BCODP, but it also encouraged many local organisations to adopt the principle, so they could join the council.
 By the end of the 1980s, constitutions of a significant number of hitherto mixed organisations were changed to give majority control.
 The graph below using my survey data of organisations, illustrates this, as shown here: